 - 1 teaspoon paprika

-- Slice the jalapeno in half.
-Remove the stem and seeds and cut into 8 slices.
+- Slice the jalapenos in half.
+Remove the stem and seeds and cut into smaller slices.

 - Melt butter in a medium saucepan over medium-low heat.
-Add the jalapeno and cook for 2 minutes or so, until softened.
+Add the jalapenos (skin-side-up) and cook for 2 minutes or so, until softened.
 We want to transfer as much jalapeno flavor into the butter as possible without browning the butter.

-- Remove the jalapeno and whisk in the flour.
+- Remove the jalapenos and whisk in the flour.
 Cook for 2 minutes or until you can no longer smell the flour.

 - Add the milk, one splash at a time, and whisk continuously to incorporate.
 If it’s added too fast it could break the roux.
 Be sure to whisk the whole time until the milk is all incorporated.